mnsami/tic-tac-toe/README.md

 ### Start playing

-To start playing the game, you need to run `php main.php`
+To start playing the game, you need to run `make play`

 ### Unit tests